AFM-analysis/nanite/docs/sec_fitting_guide.rst

 .. nanite_preproc_table::

-Several methods for estimating the point of contact are implemented in
+Several methods for estimating the point of contact (POC) are implemented in
 nanite:

 .. nanite_preproc_poc_table::